 Personal Social Health Education (PSHE)

 Changes to the curriculum

-Relationships and Health Education (formally known as PSHE) will become compulsory in all primary schools from September 2020.
+Relationships and Health Education, as part of the existing PSHE curriculum, became compulsory in all primary schools from September 2020.
 We are proud of a curriculum here at Harehills Primary School which celebrates diversity, encourages respect towards everyone and fully prepares our pupils for life in modern Britain.
 We are therefore registered as a Department for Education (DfE) ‘Early Adopter’ school meaning that we are prepared for the compulsory elements of the Relationships and Health Education curriculum to take effect from September 2019.